pneumaticdeath/karma_manager/README.md

 # karma_manager

-Karma Manager is an anagram maker, as well as an angram in it's own right.
+Karma Manager is an anagram maker, as well as an angram in its own right.
 This is based on hazy memories of the algoritm used by a similarly named and functional program for the Mac in the late 80's and early 90's.
 The program itself it still available on the [Internet Archive](https://archive.org/details/MacintoshSharewareGamesK) if you've got an emulator.